 - If you’re tired of eating so much Vietnamese food, how about a little Indian cuisine?
 Aroma Ninh Binh has a large menu of delectable Indian favorites at reasonable prices.
 Be sure to try the Aroma Special Naan!

-Best Things to do Around Ninh Binh
+Best Things to do in Tam Coc and Ninh Binh

 Take a Boat Tour